symmetriccurve/Interview-questions/Javascript Questions.md

 ---

-### what is polymorphism and how it is achieved in javascript ?
+## What is polymorphism and how it is achieved in javascript ?

 Polymorphism in Object-Oriented Programming is the ability to create a variable, a function, or an object that has more than one form